sergepaulc/Meerkat/README.md

 Meerkat intends to change that :)

-Meerkat provides a complete tool for product managers to manage the product life cycle.
+Meerkat provides a complete tool for product managers to manage the product life cycle of their products.

-Meerkat include everything that a product manager needs to document, track, and share about his product with his team such as:
+Meerkat includes everything that a product manager needs to document, track, and share about his product with his team, and in particular:

-- Product use cases
+- The product use cases
-- Product requirements
+- The product requirements
-- Product design and architecture
+- The product design and architecture
-- Product features
+- The product features
-- Road map and key milestones
+- The road map and the key milestones
-- Releases
+- The releases
 - Customer feedback
 - Bugs
 - Beta testing
-- Team members
+- The team members

 All those features are provided in an easy-to-use workflow through a Web interface.

 **Meerkat Features**
 In Meerkat, product development starts with use cases and ends in a release.
-Product development is made of teams and involves risks that need to be assessed during the development process.
+Product development is made of teams, and involves risks that need to be assessed during the development process.
 And, products have road maps.

+Meerkat provides the following modules:

 **Use case:**
 - attributes: